Posted on Leave a comment

 • Stress shows up as muscle tension

-Many people use magnesium in the evening as part of a wind-down routine, while using electrolytes earlier in the day for hydration and energy support.
+Many people find that magnesium makes more sense later in the day, while electrolytes fit better earlier in the day for hydration and steadiness.

-They’re not competitors.
-Electrolytes and magnesium often work best when used at different times for different needs.
+They are not competitors.
+Electrolytes and magnesium often work best when used for different reasons at different times.

 Frequently Asked Questions